Pinterest Hidden Image

 Ingredient Notes

-• Vegan Butter - Make sure to reach for block-style butter for the best results.
+• Vegan Butter: Make sure to reach for block-style butter for the best results, not the spreadable kind from a tub.

-• Vanilla Extract - For added warmth and complexity.
-Feel free to swap in vanilla paste or powder instead.
+• Vanilla Extract: For added warmth and complexity.
+Feel free to swap in vanilla bean paste or powder instead.

-• Instant Yeast - This recipe calls for instant dry yeast.
-If you are using active dry yeast, it will need to be activated first.
-To activate, add the yeast to warm buttermilk with a spoonful of sugar and stir.
+• Instant Yeast: This recipe calls for instant dry yeast.
+If you are using active dry yeast, you need to activate it first.
+To activate, add the yeast to warm milk with a spoonful of sugar and stir.
 Once the mixture begins bubbling and foaming (about 5-10 minutes), it’s ready to go!

-• Brown Sugar - I use light muscovado, but conventional light or dark brown sugar or grated jaggery can also be used.
+• Light Brown Sugar: I use light muscovado, but conventional light or dark brown sugar, grated jaggery, or coconut sugar can also be used.

-• Ground Cinnamon - Feel free to use up to 1½ tablespoons depending on how much spice you like in your vegan breakfast rolls.
+• Ground Cinnamon: Feel free to use up to 1½ tablespoons for the cinnamon sugar filling depending on how much spice you like in your vegan cinnamon buns.
 Alternatively, warming spice blends like pumpkin pie spice can also be used for a fun twist on the original.

-• Powdered Sugar - Also aptly known as “icing sugar,” this powdery white sweetener ensures your dairy-free cinnamon roll icing is perfectly luscious and smooth.
-If you’re fresh out, you can easily make your own using granulated sugar, cornstarch or potato starch, and a food processor.
+• Powdered Sugar: Also aptly known as “icing sugar,” this powdery white sweetener ensures your dairy-free cinnamon roll icing is perfectly luscious and smooth.
+You can easily make your own using granulated sugar, cornstarch or potato starch, and a food processor.

 Pin